gshirodkar/Perfect-Number-Calculator/README.md

 And the Factors of 28 are 2+14+4+7+1=28.

-**Just a quick notice.**
+**Just a quick notice!**
 The program uses the double precision numbers so the only number it can go up to is somewhere around 1.7*10^308.
 After that, it should spit out an error and quit.
-I am working on this issue right now.
-(As shown in the issues panel)
+But since the program is NOT optimized, its pretty slow.

-***Where to get the latest build***
+***Where to get the latest release?***

 I recently uploaded the lastest build of my program.
 The build uses the master branch, so (hopefully) no bugs.